Mesoligia furuncula

 Mesoligia furuncula, the cloaked minor, is a moth of the family Noctuoidea.
 It is found in the Palearctic realm (Europe, northwest Africa, Russia, Siberia, Japan, north Iran, Afghanistan, and China (Qinghai and Shaanxi).

 Description

 The wingspan is 22–28 mm.
 The length of the forewings is 10–12 mm.
 The typical form has the forewing sharply demarcated between a pale distal field and a rufous basal field.
-The colour and pattern is highly variable and furuncula may look like a lot of the species in the genus Oligia which can be separated by from all but Mesoligia literosa by details of the genitalia.
+The colour and pattern is highly variable and furuncula may look like a lot of the species in the genus Oligia which can be separated from all but Mesoligia literosa by details of the genitalia.
 A study of the genitalia of European and Asian specimens of the two Mesoligia species literosa Haworth and furuncula Denis & Schiffermüller showed however that there is no significant intra-specific variation, in these two closely related Oligia species.